XPS Pensions Group (LON:XPS) Trading 11.1% Higher – Should You Buy?

-XPS has been the topic of several analyst reports.
-Shore Capital reiterated a “hold” rating on shares of XPS Pensions Group in a report on Thursday, November 21st.
-Deutsche Bank Aktiengesellschaft reissued a “buy” rating and issued a GBX 435 ($5.48) price objective on shares of XPS Pensions Group in a research report on Friday, November 22nd.
-Finally, Canaccord Genuity Group reissued a “buy” rating and issued a GBX 401 ($5.05) price objective on shares of XPS Pensions Group in a research report on Thursday, November 21st.
-One analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of GBX 356.50 ($4.49).
+XPS has been the subject of several recent research reports.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating and issued a GBX 435 ($5.48) price target on shares of XPS Pensions Group in a research report on Friday, November 22nd.
+Shore Capital reaffirmed a “hold” rating on shares of XPS Pensions Group in a report on Thursday, November 21st.
+Finally, Canaccord Genuity Group reaffirmed a “buy” rating and set a GBX 401 ($5.05) price objective on shares of XPS Pensions Group in a report on Thursday, November 21st.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat, XPS Pensions Group has an average rating of “Moderate Buy” and an average target price of GBX 356.50 ($4.49).

 XPS Pensions Group Price Performance

-XPS Pensions Group (LON:XPS – Get Free Report) last announced its quarterly earnings results on Thursday, November 21st.
-The company reported GBX 9.40 ($0.12) earnings per share for the quarter.
+XPS Pensions Group (LON:XPS – Get Free Report) last released its quarterly earnings results on Thursday, November 21st.
+The company reported GBX 9.40 ($0.12) EPS for the quarter.
 XPS Pensions Group had a net margin of 128.13% and a return on equity of 156.24%.

 XPS Pensions Group Cuts Dividend

-The company also recently disclosed a dividend, which was paid on Friday, February 7th.
-Investors of record on Thursday, January 9th were paid a dividend of GBX 3.70 ($0.05) per share.
+The business also recently declared a dividend, which was paid on Friday, February 7th.
+Stockholders of record on Thursday, January 9th were paid a dividend of GBX 3.70 ($0.05) per share.
 The ex-dividend date was Thursday, January 9th.
 This represents a dividend yield of 1.03%.
-XPS Pensions Group’s dividend payout ratio (DPR) is presently 8.03%.
+XPS Pensions Group’s dividend payout ratio (DPR) is currently 8.03%.

 XPS Group is a leading UK consulting and administration business specialising in the pensions and insurance sectors.
 A FTSE 250 company, XPS combines expertise and insight with advanced technology and analytics to address the needs of over 1,400 pension schemes and their sponsoring employers on an ongoing and project basis.